 Here is a checklist for securing the home.
 The aim is to help older people to create a safe environment while preserving their independence and feelings of well-being.

 General Safety TipsBack to Top

 Remove any throw rugs.
-If they must stay; use a double-sided tape to secure mats to the floor.
+If they must stay; use a double-sided tape to secure mats to

 · Night lights are perfect for darker rooms

 · Rope lighting is a fantastic option for use in hallways that connect the bathroom, kitchen, and bedroom.

 · Organisation is essential to prevent dangerous clutter.

 · Use a "clapper" device to control lamps or consider motion-activated lighting or install a remote control switch.

 · Install new batteries each year for smoke detectors.

 · Medications should be stored in cabinets which are easy to access.
 A cabinet that is too high or too low could cause accessibility problems.